mrowe/mikerowecode.com/_posts/2005-04-26-textile-static.md

+---
+layout: post
-Blosxom static rendering and the Textile plugin
+title: Blosxom static rendering and the Textile plugin
+---

 There's a known problem with the Textile plugin for blosxom in static rendering mode. <http://groups.yahoo.com/group/blosxom/message/4052>